An American flag flying at the Castillo de San Marcos

 As we celebrate the 250th birthday of the United States of America, St. Augustine presents concerts, performances, and special historic tours to honor the city's unique place in our country's history.

 Founded by Ponce de Leon in 1565, St. Augustine remained a Spanish territory until the end of the French and Indian War in 1763, when Florida was transferred to the British.
-In 1776, three signers of the Declaration of Independence were imprisoned in Fort Marion (now the Castillo de San Marcos).
+In 1776, three Declaration of Independence signers were imprisoned in Fort Marion (now the Castillo de San Marcos).
 At the end of the Revolutionary War, St. Augustine and all of Florida were returned to Spain.
 In 1821, Florida became a U.S. territory, and joined the U.S. as a state in 1845.

 Upcoming 250th Events